-- Investing products such as stocks can have much higher returns, but you won’t know how much you’ll gain or lose in any given time period.
-Over time, the Standard & Poor’s 500 stock index (S&P 500), has returned about 10 percent annually, but it may fluctuate greatly in any year.
+- Investing products such as stocks can have much higher returns than savings accounts and CDs.
+Over time, the Standard & Poor’s 500 stock index (S&P 500), has returned about 10 percent annually, though the return can fluctuate greatly in any given year.

-- If you own a broadly diversified collection of stocks, then you’re likely to easily beat inflation over time and increase your purchasing power.
-Currently, the target inflation rate that the Federal Reserve uses is 2 percent.
+- If you own a broadly diversified collection of stocks, then you’re likely to easily beat inflation over long periods of time and increase your purchasing power.
+Currently, the target inflation rate that the Federal Reserve uses is 2 percent, but it’s been much higher over the past year.
 If your return is below the inflation rate, you’re losing purchasing power over time.

-While there’s the potential for higher returns, investing has quite a few drawbacks:
+While there’s the potential for higher returns, investing has quite a few drawbacks, including:

 - Returns are not guaranteed, and there’s a good chance you will lose money at least in the short term as the value of your assets fluctuates.

-- You’ll want to let your money stay in an investment account for at least three years, so that you can ride out any short-term downdrafts.
-In general, you’ll want to hold your investments as long as possible, and that means not accessing them.
+- You’ll want to let your money stay in an investment account for at least five years, so that you can hopefully ride out any short-term downdrafts.
+In general, you’ll want to hold your investments as long as possible — and that means not accessing them.

 So which is better – saving or investing?

-Neither saving or investing is better in all circumstances, and the right choice depends on the consumer’s current financial position.
-But here are two rules of thumb:
+Neither saving or investing is better in all circumstances, and the right choice really depends on your current financial position.

 Real-life examples are the best way to illustrate this, Keady says.
 For example, paying your child’s college tuition in a few months should be in savings — a savings account, money market account or a short-term CD (or a CD that’s about to mature when it’s needed).

-“Otherwise people will think, ‘Well, you know, I have a year and I’m buying a house or something, maybe I should invest in the stock market,” Keady says.
-“That’s really gambling at that point, as opposed to investing.”
+“Otherwise people will think, ‘Well, you know, I have a year and I’m buying a house or something, maybe I should invest in the stock market,’” Keady says.
+“That’s really gambling at that point, as opposed to saving.”

 And it’s the same for an emergency fund, which should never be invested but rather kept in savings.

-“So if you have an illness, a job loss or whatever, you don’t have to resort back to debt – you’ve got money you’ve intentionally set aside to be a cushion between you and life,” Hogan says.
+“So if you have an illness, a job loss or whatever, you don’t have to resort back to debt,” Hogan says.
+“You’ve got money you’ve intentionally set aside to be a cushion between you and life.”

 Investing is better for longer-term money — money you are trying to grow more aggressively.
-Depending on your risk tolerance, investing in the stock market, exchange-traded funds or mutual funds may be an option for someone looking to invest.
+Depending on your level of risk tolerance, investing in the stock market through exchange-traded funds or mutual funds may be an option for someone looking to invest.

-When you are able to keep your money in investments longer, you give yourself more time to ride out the ups and downs of the market.
-So, investing is an excellent choice when you have a long time horizon – years – and won’t need to access the money in a brokerage account.
+When you are able to keep your money in investments longer, you give yourself more time to ride out the inevitable ups and downs of the financial markets.
+So, investing is an excellent choice when you have a long time horizon (ideally many years) and won’t need to access the money anytime soon.